Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 **Insight-** **Product Expansion**
 • The number of unique products increased from 245 in 2020 to 334 in 2021 showing a 36.33% growth in product variety YoY.

-•The Notebook and Accessories segments lead the product count with 129 and 116 unique items respectively.

 ****3. Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.**